 If you can identify and want to finally stop warring within yourself, here are 3 mindsets you must leave behind and replace with God’s view of your victory:

 You can take the Warrior out of the War, but sometimes it takes a little work and time to take the War out of the Warrior.
-Dragging the War around with you everywhere, especially to new opportunities for peace, is a self-sabotaging habit!
+Dragging the War around with you everywhere, especially to new opportunities for peace and blessings, is a self-sabotaging habit!

 Forget those things which are behind you (Philippians 3:13).
 Give your new relationship, job, city, surroundings a fighting chance by pressing forward and leaving the old War in the past.

 2. “The enemy is everywhere!” vs. “I am safe where I am now.”